matrix-io/matrix-malos-zwave/README.md

 ### Zwave Utils Setup

-Run `zwave_conf` in order to set up the ZM5202 in the MATRIX Creator.
+Run `zwave_conf` in order to set up the ZM5202 Zwave module in the MATRIX Creator.

 ```bash
 $ zwave_conf